dhall-lang/dhall-lang/docs/howtos/How-to-translate-recursive-code-to-Dhall.md

 ### Step 1: from a recursive type definition to a recursion scheme

-First, we rewrite a Haskell recursive type definition in the form `data T = F T` where `F` will be a new type constructor called the "recursion scheme".
-We will need to define `F` appropriately.
+First, we rewrite a Haskell recursive type definition in the form `data T = F T` where `F` is a new type constructor called the "recursion scheme".
+We will need to define `F` appropriately each time.

 For example, the integer list type has this Haskell definition: